ourworldventures/info_ourworld/src/ventures/threefold_tech.md

 - **Business Model**: Licensing and supporting specific deployments, such as [Tier-S data centers](https://info.ourworld.tf/datacenter/datacenter/intro/intro.html), with an OEM strategy for broader market access.
 - **Planned Exit**: M&A +500m USD (preferred option) or Recurring revenue streams (priv equity, or stock exchange)

-## Why: Revolutionizing Internet Infrastructure for a Sustainable Future
+## Why: The current Internet got hyjacked

 TFTech is addressing the urgent need for a more sustainable, efficient, and autonomous internet infrastructure.
-With the global internet infrastructure market rapidly expanding and demanding energy-efficient features, TFTech recognizes the limitations of existing centralized, complex, and power-hungry solutions.
-Their revolutionary platform is poised to disrupt the market, catering to industries like AI, IoT, cloud computing, and autonomous vehicles, among others.
-This venture aims to enable a world where individuals and organizations can operate in a safe, sovereign, scalable, and energy-efficient digital environment, challenging the status quo of internet and cloud infrastructure.
+With the global internet infrastructure market rapidly expanding and demanding energy-efficient features, TFTech recognizes the limitations of existing highly centralized, complex, and power-hungry solutions.
+The platform is ideally positioned to support emerging industries such as AI, IoT, cloud computing, and much more.
+TFTech aims to enable a world where individuals and organizations can operate in a safe, sovereign, scalable, and energy-efficient digital environment.

 ## How: Laying out the foundation for a Truly Decentralized World